aws-quickstart/terraform-hashicorp-cts-alb_listener-nia/README.md

 }
 ```

-Exactly one of the following must be set per listener rule conditions.
+Exactly one of the following must be set per listener rule conditions:

 - Host Header
 - HTTP Request Method